 HAHSTA conducted a Provider Survey to ask questions related to service location, target population, the housing-system of care, and overall service capacity.
 This survey was utilized to develop a housing inventory, assess barriers and successes within the continuum of care, and create strategic goals for the EMSA.
-The survey was delivered to Project Sponsors on January 21, 2010.
+The survey was delivered to Project Sponsors in each of the jurisdictions on January 21, 2010.
 A copy of the survey can be found as Attachment 1.